Firebacks – The Art of Warming

 Positioned against the back wall of a fireplace, a fireback protects the masonry of the back wall and radiates the heat of the fire forward.
 Cast iron firebacks, usually about 5/8″ thick, store heat while the fireplace is burning and radiate it back into the room even after the fire goes out.

-Stainless steel firebacks can either have a matte finish or a highly polished finish.
-Stainless steel firebacks with either finish work by reflecting heat into the room.
+Stainless steel firebacks typically have a matte finish or a highly polished finish.
+These stainless steel firebacks with either finish work by reflecting heat into the room.
 Stainless steel ones do not store as much heat as the cast iron ones.

-By sending light and heat from the fire out into the room, a fireback is a noticeable improvement to the hearth.
+By sending light and heat out into the room, a fireback is a noticeable improvement to the hearth.

 A cast iron fireback is still the best way to protect a fire box’s back wall from decay.
 Despite advances in technology, the harsh rays of the fire render even modern refractory material vulnerable to damage and the likelihood of expensive repairs.
 A fireback will effectively prevent any damage to the back wall.

-As a sculptural accent in the natural focal point of a home, a fireback lends visual warmth and interest to a hearth whether it’s alight with a roaring fire or lit by soft candlelight.
+A fireback is a sculptural accent in the natural focal point of a home.
+It, therefore, lends visual warmth and interest to a hearth.
+This is true whether it’s alight with a roaring fire or lit by soft candlelight.
 Even when the fire is not lit, firebacks fill in the “empty black hole.”

 Early fireplace firebacks (15th Century) were made in sand forms with decorations like coats of arms, religious themes, mythological subjects, and foods.
 Joan of Arc’s home in Domremy had one with a cross and fleur de lis pattern.